Skip to Content

 The cavernous environs of Royal Festival Hall on the Southbank aren’t necessarily noted for their beautiful interiors – apart from when it comes to Skylon.

-If you’re looking for a restaurant on the banks of the Thames with floor to ceiling windows and a rather dramatic central bar – look no further.
-Hailed as one of the most beautiful restaurants on the South Bank, this is one dining spot that never disappoints.
+If you’re looking for a restaurant on the banks of the Thames with floor-to-ceiling windows to provide the view and perhaps a rather dramatic central bar – look no further.
+This is one dining spot that never disappoints.

 The food is rich, decadent, and just as irresistible as the prized vintage wines that they serve here.